evilnick/plakar.io/content/posts/2025-07_02/index.md

 ## Writing an Integration: Quick Guide

-We’ll keep it short — [full docs are available and maintained](https://plakar.io/docs/main/integrations/) — but here’s the big picture.
+We’ll keep it short — [docs are available and maintained](https://plakar.io/docs/main/sdk/) — but here’s the big picture.

 ### 1. Implement the Connector Interface